jbdave112/nba_salary_prediction/README.md

 After testing lasso regression, ridge regression, random forest, as well as, various ensemble techniques, the voting regressor performed the best out of all tested models.
 The voting regressor model used a combination of basic linear regression, random forest, lasso regression, and ridge regression.
 Average Salary is calculated by dividing the total value of a contract by the length of the contract.

-The best values of free agency according to the model were high quality role players who signed team friendly contracts.

 ### Top 10 Values